-20 Etsy Alternatives for Selling Your Handmade Crafts and Designs
+Sites Like Etsy for Selling Your Handmade Crafts and Designs

-Whether it be to expand your market reach or find a platform that fits your handcrafted product better, here are 20 sites that allow you to sell your handmade, crafty items for extra money.
+Whether it is to expand your market reach or find a platform that fits your handcrafted product better, here are 17 sites that allow you to sell your handmade, crafty items for extra money.

 Amazon is known as “The Everything Store” for a reason.
 With the growth of Etsy, Amazon saw an opportunity to utilize its current marketplace to begin selling handmade items as the best Etsy alternative.

 Amazon Handmade allows entrepreneurs to reach millions of customers who already trust the Amazon brand.
 Each seller gets their own custom profile with a custom URL for your customers to refer to.

-To keep the products authentic and top quality, Amazon audits each application to ensure its marketplace keeps a strong reputation.
+To keep the products authentic and top quality, Amazon audits each application to ensure its online marketplace keeps a strong reputation.
 Listing your products is free of charge, and when a sale is made Amazon simply keeps a small referral fee, so no overhead is required to get started!

 ArtFire is an Etsy alternative that caters to the “vintage” and “indie” markets.
-It’s a platform of thousands of virtual shop owners who sell their creatives.
+It’s a platform for thousands of virtual shop owners who sell their creatives.
 Consider ArtFire like the local niche gift shop everyone visits for unique handcrafted items, except this time it’s a digital storefront.

-Sellers can list their handcrafted items such as jewelry, wedding items, clothing, children’s toys, home and living accessories, craft supplies and even handmade entertainment products.
+Sellers can list their handcrafted items such as jewelry, wedding items, clothing, children’s toys, home and living accessories, handmade craft supplies, and even handmade entertainment products.

 A unique aspect of ArtFire is their Great Maker Search, a competition for all sellers who are nominated to get additional advertising benefits if elected a winner.
 Once you’ve been nominated, you can promote your nomination entry on social media platforms to have people choose you to win and become a named nominated seller on ArtFire.